NET WORTH: $3.3 billion

 YOUTH ACTIVISM: Hoffman has supported DoSomething.org, a nonprofit that engages young people volunterrism, and activities aimed at bringing about social change.

 EDUCATION: Hoffman serves as Advisory Board Chair for QuestBridge, an organization that connects high-achieving low-income students to educational and scholarship opportunities at leading U.S colleges and Universities.
-He is also a board member of the Exploratorium, an educational museum of science, art and human perception in San Francisco.
+The couple are also board members of the Exploratorium, an educational museum of science, art and human perception in San Francisco.
 Stanford graduate Yee, also received a doctorate in education with an emphasis on international human rights education.
 She has a lengthy bucket list which includes exploring equine-facilitated therapy to assist children with disabilities.

 ARTIFICIAL INTELLIGENCE: In winter of 2015 Hoffman joined a collective of other tech companies and entrepreneurs in donating a combined $1 billion to OpenAI, a nonprofit focused on bettering "digital intelligence in the way that is most likely to benefit humanity as a whole."

 GIVING THROUGH LINKEDIN: Like a number of other tech entrepreneurs, Hoffman has realized that the companies that have made him successful not only allow him to offer significant personal support to the causes he cares about, but can also be used as a platform to do good.
 Perhaps the most impactful piece of giving that LinkedIn does though is through the professional network itself, with LinkedIn Board Member Connect, a feature of LinkedIn that enables nonprofits to connect with potential board members, funding sources, and volunteers through a non-profit peer network.